slackapi/node-slack-sdk/docs/_pages/getting_started.md

 Navigate to OAuth & Permissions and scroll down to the section for scopes.
 Slack describes the various permissions your app could obtain from a user as **scopes**.
 There are a [ton of scopes](https://api.slack.com/scopes)!
-Some are coarse and authorize your app to access lots of data, while others are very specific and let your app touch just a tiny sliver.
+Some are broad and authorize your app to access lots of data, while others are very specific and let your app touch just a tiny sliver.
 Your users (and their IT admins) will have opinions about which data your app should access, so we recommend finding the scope(s) with the least amount of privilege for your app's needs.
 In this guide we will use the